mani-baskar/PhonePe-Trans-Insights/ReadmeV2.md

 DISTRICTS_PATH = "src/india-districts-2019-734.json"
 ```

-Do the same for the CSVs:
+Do the same for CSVs:

 ```python
 # BEFORE